atlassian/gostatsd/README.md

 - `enable-http2`: boolean to enable the usage of http2 on the request.
 There seems to be some incompatibility with the golang http2 implementation and AWS ELB/ALBs.
 If you experience strange timeouts and hangs, this should be the first thing to disable.
 Defaults to `false`
-- `endpoint`: configures the endpoint to submit raw metrics to.
+- `api-endpoint`: configures the endpoint to submit raw metrics to.
 This setting should be just a base URL, for example `https://statsd-aggregator.private`, with no path.
 Required, no default
 - `max-requests`: maximum number of requests in flight.
 Defaults to `1000` (which is probably too high)
 - `max-request-elapsed-time`: duration for the maximum amount of time to try submitting data before giving up.
 This